Skip to Content

 4. Lettuce

-If aphids disappoint your attempts at growing your own lettuce for fresh salads, too, plant lettuce along the edges of your garlic bed to deter the pesky insects.
+If aphids thwart your attempts at growing your own lettuce for fresh salads, too, consider planting lettuce along the edges of your garlic bed to deter the pesky insects.
 Since lettuce is a cool-season crop and garlic is harvested in summer, spring lettuce will be finished before it comes time to dig up the garlic.

 5. Oats

 Oats are the one plant on this list that benefit garlic, rather than the other way around.
 Plant oats in with garlic to serve as an interplanted cover crop.
-When the weather turns freezing, the ankle-high oats will die and collapse, forming a nice mulch that will suppress weeds, lock in moisture, and prevent soil erosion.
+When the weather turns freezing, the ankle-high oats will die and collapse, forming a rich mulch that suppresses weeds, locks in moisture, and prevents soil erosion.

 6. Peppers